COC Centro Oncológico de Chihuahua

 We want you to feel safe and calm when you visit our facilities, which is why we have all the necessary measures to guarantee your safety.
 Learn more.

-Cancer starts when cells in the body begin to grow out of control.
+Cancer occurs when cells in the body start to grow uncontrollably.

 Stomach cancers tend to develop slowly over a period of many years.
-Before a true cancer forms, changes often occur in the inner lining (mucosa) of the stomach.
-These early changes rarely
+Before an actual cancer forms, changes often occur in the inner lining (mucosa) of the stomach.
+These early changes almost never cause symptoms and therefore go undetected.

-Cardia : The first part is closest to the esophagus.
+• Cardia: the first part, which is closest to the esophagus.

-Fundus : the upper part of the stomach close to the cardia.
+• Fundus: the upper part of the stomach near the cardia.

-Body – The main part of the stomach, between the upper and lower parts.
+• Body: the main part of the stomach, located between the upper and lower portions.

-Antrum : the lower part (close to the intestine), where food is mixed with gastric juice.
+• Antrum: the lower part (near the intestine), where food blends with gastric acid.

-Pylorus – The last part of the stomach that acts as a valve to control the emptying of stomach contents into the small intestine.
+• Pylorus: the final segment of the stomach that acts as a valve, controlling the release of stomach contents into the small intestine.

 Types of stomach cancer.

-• Adenocarcinoma: The majority (approximately 90% to 95%) of stomach cancers are adenocarcinomas.
+• Adenocarcinoma: The majority (approximately between 90% and 95%) of stomach cancers are adenocarcinomas.
 A stomach cancer or gastric cancer is almost always an adenocarcinoma.
+These cancers develop from cells that constitute the innermost lining of the stomach, known as the mucosa.

-• Lymphoma: Refers to cancerous tumors of the immune system that are sometimes found in the lining of the stomach.
+• Lymphoma: These are cancerous tumors of the immune system that are sometimes detected in the stomach wall.
 Treatment and prognosis depend on the type of lymphoma.

-• Gastrointestinal stromal tumors (GIST): These rare tumors start from very early forms of cells in the stomach wall called interstitial cells of Cajal.
+• Gastrointestinal Stromal Tumors (GISTs): These rare tumors originate from very early forms of cells in the stomach wall called interstitial cells of Cajal.

-• Carcinoid tumors: These tumors start from hormone-producing cells in the stomach.
+• Carcinoid tumors: These tumors develop from hormone-producing cells in the stomach.
 Most of these tumors do not spread to other organs.

 60% of new cases and deaths from stomach cancer in the Americas occur in men.
-The proportion of new cases and deaths from stomach cancer is higher in Latin America and the Caribbean compared to North America, especially in men.
-In Latin America and the Caribbean, 11% of new cancer cases and 18% of cancer deaths are from stomach cancer, while in North America only 3% of new cases and 4% of cancer deaths are due to stomach cancer.
-According to projections, in the year 2030 there will be more than 138,000 new cases and 107,000 deaths from stomach cancer.
+The incidence of new cases and fatalities from stomach cancer is higher in Latin America and the Caribbean compared to North America, with men being particularly affected.
+In Latin America and the Caribbean, 11% of new cancer cases and 18% of deaths from cancer are due to stomach cancer, while in North America, only 3% of new cases and 4% of cancer deaths are attributed to stomach cancer.
+According to projections, in 2030, there will be over 138,000 new cases and 107,000 deaths from stomach cancer.
+By 2030, the number of stomach cancer cases and deaths will nearly double in Latin America and the Caribbean, for both men and women.

 Symptoms.